GiulioUmbrella/Tutorato-CyberSecurity/tutorato01/readme.md

 # Exercises

-Expand the table to print an additional column with the value from 0 to 32.
+- Expand the table to print an additional column with the value from 0 to 32.
+- Create a `base64.py` program to print the base64 table

 # Reference